Diseases & Conditions

-People with lipomas are not more likely to develop liposarcomas in the future.
+People with lipomas are not more likely to develop a fatty cancer in the future.
 The exception is people with atypical lipomas.
-This lipoma sub-type can turn into a liposarcoma, but this is extremely rare.
+This lipoma subtype can turn into a liposarcoma, but this is rare.

 Because lipomas are benign tumors, no treatment may be an option, depending on your symptoms.
 If you choose no treatment, it is very important that you see your doctor for regular visits to monitor any changes in the tumor.

-The only treatment that will completely remove a lipoma is a simple surgical procedure called excision.
+The only treatment that will completely remove a lipoma is a surgical procedure called excision.

 Procedure.
 In this procedure, a local anesthetic is typically injected around the tumor to numb the area.
 Large lipomas or those that are deep may require regional anesthesia or general anesthesia.
 Regional anesthesia numbs a large area by injecting numbing medicine into specific nerves.
 General anesthesia puts you to sleep.